BackupTheBerlios/arduino/Arduino/README.txt

 https://developer.berlios.de/bugs/?group_id=3590

 WARNING: install Wiring Lite to a directory with no spaces in its name!

+NOTE: on Windows, if you get an error of that sounds something like "'bin': no such command, or executable found" or "'..': no such command or executable found", try running the install-w2k.bat instead of the install.bat.
+Caused by funkiness with forward and backward slashes.

 BOOTLOADER INSTRUCTIONS
 1. Make sure that uisp (in <WIRING>/tools/avr/bin) is in your path.